flea2003/TrackAnomalyDetection/frontend/README.md

 `package-lock.json` - fetched versions of the dependencies.

 `robots.txt` - a file used to communicate with web crawlers and other web robots about which parts of your site they are allowed to access.

-## Available Scripts

-In this directory, one can use the following commands:

-`npm install` - downloads dependencies listed in the `package.json` file.

-`npm start` - runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
-You will also see any lint errors in the console.

-`npm test` - this command runs the test suite.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-`npm run build` - builds the app for production to the `build` folder.
-This command prepares the code for deployment.

 ## Learn More